deevroman/better-osm-org/README.md

 - [x] Hide active note highlight

 ### Ideas
+- [ ] Changesets feed like who did it
+- [ ] Show state of way in the past
 - [ ] Exact time instead of a verbal description
 - [ ] Jump to overpass from tags
 - [ ] Show deleted